1949–50 CCNY Beavers men's basketball team: NCAA tournament commentary

-Things were a lot different during the early years of the tournament than they are today.
-The 1950 NCAA tournament consisted of an Eastern Regional and a Western Regional, with four teams in each region for a total of 8 teams in the tournament.
-The term "Final Four" was a misnomer, because the runners-up in each region went to the championship game site to play a consolation game.
-It wasn't until 1952 that a true Final Four took place in the tournament, when the field had expanded to 16 teams in four brackets.
-For many years the brackets were assembled strictly by conference champions, geography, and not according to won-lost record, strength of schedule, or Associated Press rank.
-Until around 1953, teams were invited to play in the NCAA tournament after the NIT tournament had crowned a champion.
-After CCNY's improbable run to the NIT title, the Beavers were immediately selected to participate in the NCAA tournament.
-In the first round, City College nipped second ranked Ohio State, 56-55.
-The Beavers then defeated fifth ranked North Carolina State 78-73 to reach the title game.
-CCNY again faced top-ranked Bradley and won the tournament, 71-68, to score the only Grand Slam in the history of college basketball.
+After CCNY's run to the NIT title, the Beavers were immediately selected to participate in the NCAA tournament.
+In the first round, City College nipped second ranked Ohio State, 56–55.
+The Beavers then defeated fifth ranked North Carolina State 78–73 to reach the title game.
+CCNY again faced top-ranked Bradley and won the tournament, 71–68, to score the only Grand Slam in the history of college basketball.
 Irwin Dambrot of CCNY was named the tournament's Most Outstanding Player, and Nat Holman appeared on The Ed Sullivan Show.
 CCNY's victory was voted the most exciting event in the history of college basketball at Madison Square Garden.
-None of the players on the City College team went on to fame after 1950.
-There was one player in the tournament, however, who went down in history as one of the greatest basketball players of all time – Bob Cousy of Holy Cross, who played in an opening round game.
-Cousy was remembered long after most of the CCNY players had been forgotten.